 Anal fissures can be common during infancy, though older adults can also be prone to it as a result of decreased blood flow in the anorectal area.
 Some recent studies have revealed that a weak immune system, HIV infection, tuberculosis and syphilis too can be a cause.
 And sometimes even anal cancer can manifest within these cracks.

 Anal fissures can be corrected through surgery which usually involves a small operation where a part of the anal sphincter muscle is cut.
 This helps the fissure to heal.
 The operation should not worry you as this will not cause any problems with your ability to control bowel movements.
 Within a few days the pain of the fissure will disappear, but complete healing will still take a few weeks.
 Studies also indicate that people who opted for surgery had no more severe problems with anal fissures.
+For mild cases, anal fissures can be cured with the help of anal fissure ointment.

 An anal fissure is usually diagnosed by a doctor by examining the area around the anus.
 If continuous anal fissures occur, the doctor may deduce that muscle spasms or internal scarring to be the problems.
 Sometimes a rectal exam is used to confirm the diagnosis.
 Though many rely on steroids and antibiotics for curing, in many instances these may not really work.
 We would always advise you to look for an experienced doctor as soon as you discover any symptoms of anal fissures on your body.